 - $1450

-Although Borla is best known for their muscle car and truck exhaust system, their 350Z exhaust system is pretty popular.
-Their exhaust system for the 350Z uses a dual exit design like the HKS system listed above.
-It uses 2.25” tubing which is on the small size, especially if you plan on using any kind of forced induction in the future.
+Although Borla is best known for its muscle car and truck exhaust systems, their 350Z exhaust system is pretty popular as well.
+The Borla exhaust system for the 350Z uses a dual-exit design like the HKS system listed above.
+It uses 2.25” tubing which is on the small side, especially if you plan on using any kind of forced induction in the future.
+This exhaust system from Borla uses SUS304 series tubing with a mandrel-bent design for the best flow possible.
+The tips use a 4.5” angle cut rolled design which fills up the stock tip cutouts on the bumper perfectly.
+If you don’t like the look of blued exhaust tips, then this exhaust is perfect for you.
+Coming in around $1,300, it’s less expensive than the HKS exhaust, but still way more expensive than the Agency Power exhaust.

 - Dual exit slash cut